savi-98/vday2/README.md

 ## How It Works

-This project consists of a simple webpage with a "Boleh" and "Ngga" button.
-When the user clicks the "Ngga" button, the button text changes to a series of  messages, and the "Boleh" button grows larger.
+This project consists of a simple webpage with a "Boleh" and "No" button.
+When the user clicks the "No" button, the button text changes to a series of  messages, and the "Yes" button grows larger.
 If the user clicks the "Yes" button, they are redirected to a new page (`yes_page.html`).

 ### Features:
-- **Interactive Buttons**: The "Ngga" button cycles through , while the "Boleh" button grows in size.
+- **Interactive Buttons**: The "No" button cycles through , while the "No" button grows in size.
 - **Responsive Design**: The webpage is designed to work on all screen sizes.

 ---